Rhinoplasty Houston Texas – Nose Surgery Sugar Land TX – Nose Job

 - Treat nasal deformities caused at birth.

-Note: If rhinoplasty is being utilized to correct a breathing problem or nose deformity, the procedure may be covered under the patient’s insurance policy.
+Note: If rhinoplasty is being utilized to correct a breathing problem or nose deformity, the nose reshaping procedure may be covered under the patient’s insurance policy.

-Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and to reduce the recovery time.
+Generally, post-operative health instructions call for plenty of rest and limited movement in order to speed up the healing process and to reduce the recovery time.
 Some swelling may be noticed; however, any swelling will disappear within a few weeks.
-A splint, bandages, and/or gauze are applied immediately following surgery to aid in the healing process and to minimize movement of the nose.
-Patients must refrain from smoking for several weeks before and after the surgery.
+A splint, bandages, and/or gauze are applied immediately following rhinoplasty surgery to aid in the healing process and to minimize movement of the nose.
+Patients must refrain from smoking for several weeks before and after rhinoplasty.
 In addition, any corrective glasses that are worn must be taped up and off the nose.
 The nose will need to be well-protected from the sun for the first year after the procedure while the body is adjusting to the new look.
 Patients sometimes report minor pain associated with the surgery.
 Pain can be effectively treated with oral medication and/or cold compresses.
-While complications are rare, patients can minimize the risk of potential problems by carefully following the post-surgical directions given by the surgeon.
+While complications are rare, patients can minimize the risk of potential problems by carefully following the post-surgical directions given by the board certified plastic surgeon.
+For questions about houston rhinoplasty, bruising, bumpo, septoplasty, concerns, function, approach, harmony, bridge the nasal tip, cost, ethnic rhinoplasty, surgical nose, non surgical, bulbous nose, non invasive, liquid rhinoplasty, injectables, or nose filler schedule a rhinoplasty consultation or appointment one of Houston’s best plastic surgeons.

-For more information on rhinoplasty contact board certified plastic surgeon John T. Nguyen, MD today at our Sugar Land Texas location at 281-980-8000.
+For more information on open rhinoplasty, closed rhinoplasty, surgical techniques, deviated septum, whats covered by insurance, how rhinoplasty is performed for a crooked nose, realistic expectations, revision rhinoplasty or other facial plastic surgery procedures in Houston area, contact board certified plastic surgeon John T. Nguyen, MD today at our Sugar Land Texas location at 281-980-8000.
 Serving the Houston Texas area.